Electronic spectra with paramagnon fractionalization in the single band Hubbard model: Conclusions

 \subsection{Acknowledgements}

 We are grateful to Sudi Chen, Makoto Hashimoto, Yu He, Zhi-Xun Shen, and Kejun Xu for very helpful discussions on their ARPES observations.
 We also thank Weijiong Chen, Seamus Davis, and Shuqiu Wang for valuable comments.
 The research of A.N. and S.S. on the trial wavefunction of the Hubbard model, which applies also to optical lattices of ultracold fermionic atoms, was supported by the U.S. Department of Energy under Grant DE-SC0019030.
-The research of M.T., S.S., and Y.Z. on spin liquids was supported by the U.S. National Science Foundation grant No. DMR-2002850 and by the Simons Collaboration on Ultra-Quantum Matter which is a grant from the Simons Foundation (651440, S.S.).
+The research of M.T., S.S., and Y.Z. on spin liquids was supported by the U.S. National Science Foundation grant No. DMR-2002850, by the Gordon and Betty Moore Foundation’s EPiQS Initiative Grant GBMF8683, and by the Simons Collaboration on Ultra-Quantum Matter which is a grant from the Simons Foundation (651440, S.S.).
 The research of E.M. and D.K.M. was supported by the U. S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-FG02-05ER46225